“So I gave L my eBay account username and password.”

 Lastly, if you have any questions or comments, we’d love to hear from you!
 Leave us a message below or feel free to email us at firstname.lastname@example.org

 * * * * *

 There’s no way we would end this post without saying a few thank yous:

 - My aunt and uncle, the largest thank you.
 They are allowing us to keep our Cortez on their land until we get it up and running.
-After, they have graciously said we can return to continue work in their truly kickass fully-equipped garage.
+After, they have graciously said we can return to continue working in their garage.
 I don’t know if they realize this but they are the number one reason we are able to achieve this dream and we will strive to show them how extremely grateful we are.